freeolabini/freeolabini.github.io/_src/de/letters/ecuador.md

 ---
 layout: post.njk
 date: 2019-05-02
-image: /img/ola_smile.png
+image: /img/ola_letter_2.jpg
 title: Why Ecuador?
 tags:
-  - lettereo
+  - letterde
   - post
-  - eo
+  - de
 ---
 Two weeks.
 Prison here in Ecuador is a maddening mix of long stretches of isolation and boredom interspersed with random threats and acts of violence.